jina-ai/jina/docs/fundamentals/flow/add-executors.md

 ```

-- If you try to add a floating Executor as part of `needs` parameter of another Executor, then the floating Executor is not considered floating anymore.
+- **Overriding of `floating` flag**: If you try to add a floating Executor as part of `needs` parameter of a non-floating Executor, then the floating Executor is not considered floating anymore.

 ```python
 from jina import Flow